By Grant Lobdell

 A “sprinkler system” is clearly defined in the 2017 edition of NFPA 25.
 So while it would be easy to require each sprinkler system be sampled, rather than an environment, this could possibly restrict the building owner.
 To get a better sense of the impact of this, let’s look at a 20-story building with 200 sprinklers on each floor that are the same type and made by the same manufacturer.
 You could define the sample environment by floor or you could define the whole building as the environment.
 Note that there are additional ways that you could separate the building.
 In the first example, you would be required to take 4 sprinklers from each floor or 80 sprinklers in total.
 In the second example, you would be required to take 1% of the whole building or just 40 sprinklers in total.

-However, you’ll need to consider what NFPA 25 says about sprinklers failing to meet performance requirements: “Where one sprinkler within a representative sample fails to meet the test requirements, all sprinklers within the area represented by that samples should be replaced.”
+However, you’ll need to consider what NFPA 25 says about sprinklers failing to meet performance requirements: “Where one sprinkler within a representative sample fails to meet the test requirements, all sprinklers within the area represented by that sample shall be replaced.”
 In the first example, if you had one sprinkler fail on the 1st floor, you would need to replace only that floor’s sprinklers since each floor was represented in a different sampling.
 In the second example, one sprinkler failure on the 1st floor would require sprinkler replacement for the whole building.

 Let’s look at combining all of these NFPA requirements and suggestions into a more complicated example.
 Let’s say we have a 4 story building with 100 sprinklers on each floor: